hyssostech/sketch-thru-plan-sdk-js/samples/to/README.md

 STP takes advantage of these definitions to provide a streamlined ability to place units by just speaking their designators.
 Sketching a point and speaking 'Alpha Three One', for example, may result in n armored infantry company with designators `A/3-1` to be placed on the map, if such unit has been defined as part of a loaded TO.

+A TO is defined in STP by three elements:

+1. `Task Org` objects that contain the properties of the TO, e.g. name, update timestamp
+1. `Task Org Units` define units that are part of the TO
-A TO is defined in STP as a collection of `Task Org Units` and `Task Org Relationships` that specify a hierarchy amongst the Units.
+1. `Task Org Relationships` that specify a hierarchy amongst the Units.

+Capabilities illustrate by this sample include:

+* Loading a TO from persistent/external storage
+* Saving a TO to persistent/external storage
+* Removing a TO from a scenario
+* Selecting a TO as the default for a scenario
+* Handling TO switch notifications
+* Handling TO, unit and relationship events
+* Adding, modifying, and deleting TOs, units, and relationships

 ## Code walkthrough